sreeharsha-rav/sw_basics/README.md

-# Basics of Software Programming
+# Basics of Programming

 This repo is a reference to anyone wanting to brush up on the building blocks of programming/coding.
 All of the examples have been implemented in python so it is easy to understand.

 It's still a work in progress...

 ## Data Structures
+A data structure is a way of organizing and storing data in a computer so that it can be accessed and used efficiently.

 **Fundamental to python:**
 - Lists: a mutable ordered collection of elements which can be of any data type.